sbouaazzi/book/README.md

 * This command will build the MongoDB and Book API Go source images and run the containers
 * When the build is complete, and the containers are running, now access the API running on port 8080
 * Use cURL or PostMan to test the API
+* To run the unit tests:
+    * make sure the docker containers are running
-* To run the unit tests, access the book directory in the terminal, and run the command _go test book/controllers_
+    * access the book directory in the terminal
+    * run the command _go test book/controllers_